You are here

 Eithne McCarthy

 Eithne is a solicitor and economist.
 She specialises in competition/antitrust law and has extensive experience in enforcement, regulatory and public law, human rights, and litigation at EU and national level.
-She has previously worked for a leading international law firm in Brussels and London, the European Commission, the UK Competition and Markets Authority and is currently Lead Counsel at the Financial Conduct Authority in London; where she also chairs GCD Women driving real and practical change on diversity and inclusion in the workplace.
+She has previously worked for a leading international law firm in Brussels and London, the European Commission, the UK Competition and Markets Authority and is currently Lead Counsel at the Financial Conduct Authority in London; where she also chairs Legal Division Women driving real and practical change on diversity and inclusion in the workplace.
 In addition, she is a visiting lecturer in law at the University of Limerick.

 Niall Fitzgerald FCA